 Mutation of the IRF2BPL gene had just been discovered earlier in 2018.
 This was a gene previously not known to have any significance to the neurological system.
 After 12 years of relentlessly searching for answers to Alex’s progressive neurodegenerative condition we finally had a name, NEDAMSS (Neurodevelopmental disorder with regression, abnormal movements, loss of speech and seizures).

 Our hearts ache knowing that there are other families struggling and feeling alone with no diagnosis.
 We shall never give up, we forever hold onto hope and just like the Mars Rover, Perseverance, our perseverance continues to be out there.
-In honor of Alex’s love of space and all things NASA, we are celebrating his birthday this month with a pre-launch, virtual fundraising birthday party!
+In honor of Alex’s love of space and all things NASA, we are celebrating the landing of the Perseverance rover which carries Alex's name, with a virtual Mars landing fundraising party!
 Funds raised will go to the Center for Rare Childhood Disorders so that other cold case families can get another opportunity for a diagnosis.